 When hunter decided to accumulate the dried skins of animals and other fruits which could be dried and stored, the capitalism was born.

 So long the capitalist kept most of its speculation in circulation there was no problem but when it decided to become a hoarder, it invited the wrath of Robin hood.

-A capitalist which keeps its wealth invested in the society in the form of businesses is generally much more protected then a capitalist who becomes hoarder invest in huge palace gems and jewellery and ugly display of wealth is generally not very popular in society.
+A capitalist which keeps its wealth invested in the society in the form of businesses is generally much more protected then a capitalist who becomes hoarder invest in huge palaces, gems and jewellery and ugly display of wealth is generally not very popular in society.

 Socialism in India:

-The situation was reversed in 1991 when Taxes were lowered and economy was opened up.
+The situation was reversed in 1991 when taxes were lowered and economy was opened up.
 There was no looking back to that dark past.

 However those born in that era are so thoroughly brainwashed get they still advocate socialism or even communism.
 This brainwashed generation is opposed to disinvestment and sale of Government companies engaged in commercial enterprise.
 But more about that at some other time.